vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 # How to avoid scam in crypto

-Right now, there are too many scams in the crypto space and people are learning how to deal with them by being a victim of it.
-This website explain you what is cryptocurrency and how to buy it to ensure to avoid scams.
-It compares the different cryptocurrency platform to guide you to the platform that will be a good fit for your needs.
+Right now, there are too many scams in the crypto space and people are learning how to deal with them by being a victim of them.
+This website explain you what is a cryptocurrency and how to buy it to ensure you avoid scams.
+It compares the different existing cryptocurrency platform to guide you into choosing the right exchange.
 Finally, you can report a scam that has happened to you.
-The report of the scam will be kept in the database and, in a future update of the website, shown on the page for anoother user to find if they are going through the same scam that other have been through.
+The report of the scam will be kept in the database and, in a future update of the website, shown on the page for another user to find if they are going through the same scam that other have been through.
 This way the website will help newcomer into crypto to avoid scam when buying cryptocurrency and use the website as a reference when they get messages or emails that they believe are not trustable.

 Copy past the website here

 ## Features

 The website inform the viewers on the latest cryptocurrency hot topics and exchanges.
-For this reason, the website is being updated every 3 months to ensure it follows the fast cahnging world of cryptocurrency.
+For this reason, the website is being updated every 3 months to ensure it follows the fast changing world of cryptocurrency.

 The website is also a database of all the scams that viewers have reported.
 This database is going to be used for people who might me going through scam and want to confirm if anybody else went through this same scam.